dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 >>> print(bqm.num_variables)
 9

-This circuit is small enough to solve by brute force.
-The following code prints solutions in which the circuit's output, :math:`z` is true.
+This circuit is small enough to solve with a brute-force algorithm such as that used by the :class:`~dimod.reference.samplers.ExactSolver` class.
+The following code prints solutions in which the circuit's output, :math:`z`, is 1 (True).

 >>> from dimod import ExactSolver
+...
 >>> solutions = ExactSolver().sample(bqm).lowest()
 >>> z = []
 >>> out_fields = [key for key in list(next(solutions.data(['sample'])))[0].keys() if 'out' in key]